soumyadipdas37/finescoop.github.io/source/_posts/apex-legends-brings-back-duos-and-kings-canyon-as-permanent-fixtures-next-week.md

 description: A new lore event is dropping for Apex Legends next week, on April 7, but forget about that for a minute—there's more important things happening on that day.
 The real headline here is the permanent addition of two new (by which I mean returning) features.
 categories: [ps4,xboxone,pc,steam]
 featured: true
-excerpt: A new lore event is dropping for Apex Legends next week, on April 7, but forget about that for a minute—there's more important things happening on that day.
-The real headline here is the permanent addition of two new (by which I mean returning) features.
 ---

 A new lore event is dropping for Apex Legends next week, on April 7, but forget about that for a minute—there's more important things happening on that day.
 The real headline here is the permanent addition of two new (by which I mean returning) features.